thegooddocsproject/request-for-comment/RFC-010-core-strategy/core-strategy.md

 ## Who we are

-We are a community of technical folk: writers, developers, editors, and more.
+We are a community of technical writers, developers, editors, and more.
 We are passionate about technical writing, documentation, and open source.

 ### Our Audience